| Me and Mrs Middleton: A

 John Goodwin Downs died in 1927; his widow Emily lived until 1943.
 John Goodwin Downs, Emily Downs, Henry Fawcett Middleton and Mary Middleton are buried in a family grave in St Georges Road Methodist graveyard in New Mills.

 Henry Fawcett Middleton (known as Harry) died on 13 April 1937 aged only 52, and tragically their only child Mary, Mary Middleton, died in 1940 aged only 23, after choking on a fish bone.
 Rachel lived alone in Pear Tree Cottage for many years afterwards; she died in 1969, aged 82.

-played a large part in my early life and deserves to be remembered, was
+who played a large part in my early life and deserves to be

-Bridge.
-On this occasion, she was not wearing the 'Ena Sharples'
+occasion, she was not wearing the 'Ena Sharples' hair-net in

 The Spring Bank area, from an old photograph.
 No.5 (formerly No.8) is at the top of the long flight of steps.
 The house in the centre was the home and surgery of two generations of local General Practitioners Drs.
 Allan.
 Source: Whaley Bridge photos website.